RF-D/ai-mem-rag-assistant/README.md

 # Use the virtual environment's version of Python to install your pip dependencies
 python -m pip install -r requirements.txt # note the use of python instead of python3 (system)

-# When you're done, deactivate the virtual environment
-deactivate
 ```

 #### Option 2: Using Conda